Free Training

 How To

-1. Go to the CloudFormation console
+1. Navigate to the CloudFormation console.

 3. Click the Update button.

-Please wait for the stack to finish updating.
+Wait for the stack update to complete.

 F.A.Q